LLazarek/blame-evaluation-gt/writing/reviews/icfp21-rebuttal.md

 > - Are failing Natural blame trails produced even for programs with impedance
 >   mismatch?
 (This question is related to the above issue with Natural blame.)

 We agree that the paper needs a bit more explanation to clarify how Natural blame can have failing scenarios, we will update it in the final paper.
-In short, Natural blame trails can by stymied by unhelpful run-time errors from Racket.
-Because debugging scenarios are only partially typed, some scenarios produce an error from the runtime (e.g.
-`+` receiving a non-number) before any of Natural's run-time type checks can discover a problem.
-Runtime errors do not carry blame, only stacktraces.
+In short, Natural blame trails can by stymied by unhelpful errors from Racket's runtime.
+Because debugging scenarios are only partially typed, some scenarios produce an error from the runtime (e.g. `+` receiving a non-number) before any of Natural's run-time type checks can discover a problem.
+Errors from the runtime do not carry blame, only stacktraces.

 > - It is not fully explained how the given mutators change programs.
 For